-If the track is muddy you may have to walk, otherwise, you can drive all the way up and over to the viewpoint.
+If the track is muddy you may have to walk.
+Otherwise, you can drive all the way up and over to the viewpoint.

 Full blog post: Sunset Viewpoint Koh Tao

 HIN WONG BAY

-I perused my Koh Tao map in search of a beach away from the more popular Koh Tao beaches and I discovered Ao Hin Wong Beach on the eastern coastline of Koh Tao.
+I perused my map in search of a beach away from the more popular beaches and I discovered Ao Hin Wong Beach on the eastern coastline of Ko Tao.

-Hin Wong Bay is a short 10-minute drive from Sairee Beach with very easy to access as the main road leads all the way down to Ao Hin Wong Beach and there is a small carpark at the bottom.
+Hin Wong Bay is a short 10-minute drive from Sairee Beach with very easy to access as the main road leads all the way down to Ao Hin Wong Beach and there is a small car park at the bottom.